-This schedule requires a breakdown of current and forecast capacity and utilisation for each zone substation.
+This schedule requires a breakdown of current and forecast capacity and utilisation for each zone substation and current distribution transformer capacity.
 The data provided should be consistent with the information provided in the AMP.
 Information provided in this table should relate to the operation of the network in its normal steady state configuration.